cobbzilla/yuebing/docs/developer.md

     yarn install

 # Environment variables
-To run yuebing, it requires some "bootstrap" environment variables.
+To run Yuebing, it requires some "bootstrap" environment variables.

 Copy the `env.example` to `.env` and edit it.

-You will at least need to set the email/password for the admin user, and the S3 bucket configuration for where configuration and assets will be stored.
-The rest can be configured from yuebing at runtime.
+You will at least need to set the email/password for the admin user, and the cloud bucket configuration for where configuration and assets will be stored.
+The rest can be configured from Yuebing at runtime.

 # Run Yuebing locally
 ## Production